Sudan

-After Sudan became independent, the Jaafar Nimeiry regime began Islamist rule.
+After Sudan became independent, the Gaafar Nimeiry regime began Islamist rule.
 This exacerbated the rift between the Islamic North, the seat of the government, and the Animists and Christians in the South.
 Differences in language, religion, and political power erupted in a civil war between government forces, influenced by the National Islamic Front (NIF), and the southern rebels, whose most influential faction was the Sudan People's Liberation Army (SPLA), which eventually led to the independence of South Sudan in 2011.
-Between 1989 and 2019, Sudan experienced a 30-year-long military dictatorship led by Omar al-Bashir, who was accused of human rights abuses, including torture, persecution of minorities, allegations of sponsoring global terrorism, and ethnic genocide due to its actions in the War in the Darfur region that broke out in 2003.
-Overall, the regime's actions killed an estimated 300,000 to 400,000 people.
+Between 1989 and 2019, a 30-year-long military dictatorship led by Omar al-Bashir ruled Sudan and committed widespread human rights abuses, including torture, persecution of minorities, alleged sponsorship of global terrorism, and ethnic genocide in Darfur from 2003–2020.
+Overall, the regime killed an estimated 300,000 to 400,000 people.
 Protests erupted in 2018, demanding Bashir's resignation, which resulted in a coup d'état on 11 April 2019 and Bashir's imprisonment.
+Sudan is currently embroiled in a civil war between two rival factions, the Sudanese Armed Forces (SAF), and the paramilitary Rapid Support Forces (RSF).

 Islam was Sudan's state religion and Islamic laws were applied from 1983 until 2020 when the country became a secular state.
-Sudan is a developing country, and ranks 172nd on the Human Development Index as of 2022.
-Sudan has a lower-middle income economy which largely relies on agriculture due to long-term international sanctions and isolation, as well as a long history of internal instability and factional violence.
-Over 35% of Sudan's population lives in poverty.
-Sudan is a member of the United Nations, the Arab League, African Union, COMESA, Non-Aligned Movement and the Organisation of Islamic Cooperation.
+Sudan is a least developed country and among the poorest countries in the world, ranking 170th on the Human Development Index as of 2024 and 185th by nominal GDP per capita.
+Its economy largely relies on agriculture due to international sanctions and isolation, as well as a history of internal instability and factional violence.
+The large majority of Sudan is dry and over 60% of Sudan's population lives in poverty.
+Sudan is a member of the United Nations, Arab League, African Union, COMESA, Non-Aligned Movement and the Organisation of Islamic Cooperation.

 Etymology

 The country's name Sudan is a name given historically to the large Sahel region of West Africa to the immediate west of modern-day Sudan.
 Historically, Sudan referred to both the geographical region, stretching from Senegal on the Atlantic Coast to Northeast Africa and the modern Sudan.

 The name derives from the Arabic bilād as-sūdān (بلاد السودان), or "The Land of the Blacks".
-The name is one of various toponyms sharing similar etymologies, in reference to the more or less dark skin of the inhabitants.
-Prior to this, Sudan was known as Nubia and Ta Nehesi or Ta Seti by Ancient Egyptians named for the Nubian and Medjay archers or Bow men.
+The name is one of various toponyms sharing similar etymologies, in reference to the very dark skin of the indigenous people.
+Prior to this, Sudan was known as Nubia and Ta Nehesi or Ta Seti by Ancient Egyptians named for the Nubian and Medjay archers or bowmen.

+Since 2011, Sudan is also sometimes referred to as North Sudan to distinguish it from South Sudan.